Afkupuz/catalog/README.md

 ##My Project:

 To run:
-Have vagrant installed and launch an instance where the tournament folder is accessable
+Have vagrant installed and launch an instance where the tournament folder is accessible
 Example from the OSX terminal:
 $ vagrant up (launches the vagrant server)
 $ vagrant ssh (ssh login to that server)